dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 * [Result filters](#result-filters) can run code immediately before and after the execution of individual action results.
 They run only when the action method has executed successfully.
 They are useful for logic that must surround view or formatter execution.

-The following diagram shows how these filter types interact in the filter pipeline.
+The following diagram shows how filter types interact in the filter pipeline.

 ![The request is processed through Authorization Filters, Resource Filters, Model Binding, Action Filters, Action Execution and Action Result Conversion, Exception Filters, Result Filters, and Result Execution.
 On the way out, the request is only processed by Result Filters and Resource Filters before becoming a response sent to the client.](filters/_static/filter-pipeline-2.png)